hsh-elc/vpl-grappa-integration/build.md

 mvn clean package
 ```

 This command cleans any previous builds and packages the project into a single JAR file that includes all dependencies.
+The resulting file can be found in the `target` subfolder.